 What Is a Registered Dietitian Who Specializes in Functional Nutrition

-- Provide medical nutrition therapy (MNT) for managing medical conditions such as diabetes, obesity, kidney disease, eating disorders, and gastrointestinal disorders.
+- Provides medical nutrition therapy (MNT) for conditions like diabetes, obesity, GI disorders, cardiovascular disease, PCOS, and more

-Key Differences Between Functional Nutritionists vs. Registered Dietitian Nutritionists
+Key Differences: Functional Nutritionist vs. Registered Dietitian Nutritionist

 Aspect | Functional Nutritionist | Registered Dietitian Specializing in Functional Nutrition |